Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Related Work

-\model{} avoids 3D voxelization altogether and instead represents the scene as a 3D feature cloud.
-It samples 3D points in the empty workspace and featurizes them using cross-attentions to the physical 3D point features.

-\paragraph{Feature pre-training for robot manipulation} Many 2D policy architectures bootstrap learning from demonstrations from frozen or finetuned 2D image backbones \cite{nair2022r3m,parisi2022unsurprising,jang2022bc,yenchen2021learning} to increase experience data sample efficiency.
-Pretrained vision-language backbones can enable generalization to new instructions, objects, and scenes \cite{stone2023openworld,shridhar2022cliport}.
-In contrast, SOTA 3D policy models are typically trained from scratch from colored point clouds input~\cite{shridhar2023perceiver,james2022coarse, xian2021hyperdynamics}. \model{} uses CLIP pre-trained 2D backbones \cite{radford2021learning} to featurize 2D image views and lifts the 2D features in 3D using depth information \cite{tung2019learning, harley2019learning}.
-We show that 2D feature pretraining gives a considerable performance boost over training from scratch. \paragraph{Relative attention layers} Relative attentions have shown improved performance in many 2D visual understanding tasks and language tasks \cite{shaw2018selfattention,liu2022swin}.
+\paragraph{Relative attention layers} Relative attentions have shown improved performance in many 2D visual understanding tasks and language tasks \cite{shaw2018selfattention,liu2022swin}.
 Rotary embeddings \cite{su2022roformer} implement relative attention efficiently by casting it as an inner-product in an extended position feature space.
 In 3D, relative attention is imperative as the coordinate system is arbitrary.
 3D relative attentions have been used before in 3D Transformer architectures for object detection and point labelling \cite{wu2022point,yang2023swin3d}.
 We show in Section \ref{sec:experiments} that relative attentions significantly boost performance of our model.

-The architecture of \model{} is shown in Figure~\ref{fig:architecture}.
-It is a Transformer policy that, at each timestep $t$, predicts a 6-DoF end-effector pose from one or more RGB-D images, a language instruction, and proprioception information regarding the robot's current end-effector pose.
-The key idea is to \emph{detect} 6 DoF end-effector poses in the robot's workspace by learning 3D perceptual representations of free space with arbitrary spatial resolution, via recurrent coarse-to-fine 3D point grid sampling and featurization.
-3D point candidates (which we will call ghost points) are sampled, featurized and scored iteratively through relative cross-attention~\cite{su2021roformer} to the physical 3D scene feature cloud, lifted from 2D feature maps of the input image views.